Ways to Reduce Your Monthly Expenses to Save for Your Wedding

 Want to reduce your monthly expenses so you can save more money to pay for your wedding day?
 Check out these simple ways to reduce your spending and save more!

 One of the best ways to help free up funds to put towards your wedding day is to reduce your personal spending.
 That’s why we recommend going over the monthly personal expenses for both you and your partner while you’re calculating your wedding budget!

 You want to identify any areas where you may currently be overspending or at least areas where you could cut back.
 When you reduce your monthly expenses, you’ll be able to save more to put into the wedding fund!
 Then once you’ve identified your target areas for reduction, you can begin making a plan to slash your costs!

 Think of it as a trade-off… fewer trips to the movie theater and more nights at home with Netflix.
 Fewer meals dining out in favor of a free trial of a new meal-delivery service.
 You can take that extra $10, $20, or $50 per month and put that towards the items you deem splurge-worthy for your big day!

 1. Cut Down on Eating Out

 I love going to restaurants and eating out, but it can definitely be expensive.
-Try cutting back on the number of times per month that you eat out in order to reduce your expenses.
+Try lowering the number of times per month you eat out in order to reduce your expenses.
 If you do decide to visit your favorite restaurants, be sure to check local deal sites like Groupon or Living Social first.
 Their offers or deals allow you to get your meals for less when you want a special treat.
 Both sites have apps that you can download right to your smartphone so you can book AND save on the go!

 2. Have More At-Home Date Nights